Submitting a SBIR/STTR Phase I Proposal in FastLane

 - Note: If an organization is new to NSF, you must start the process by setting yourself up as the Administrator for the new organization.
 You must have an NSF account to start this process.
 The system will automatically detect that the organization is new and will walk you through setting up the organization and Administrator role.

-- Enter your organization is not already registered with NSF, a message will display to confirm that the organization is not found in NSF systems and you will be able to register the organization and become the first Administrator.
+- If your organization is not already registered with NSF, a message will display to confirm that the organization is not found in NSF systems and you will be able to register the organization and become the first Administrator.

 Helpful Tip: If a new organization is registered with NSF without an Administrator, the first user to request a role will become the organization’s first Administrator.